Air Zouma: Chelsea's goal scoring centre-back is an unsung hero of their season | Goal.com

 It has led to him being recalled by France, and it has turned Frank Lampard's previously weak defence into one capable of challenging for titles.

-Zouma has won 74.5% of his duels this season in the league, which puts him among the top 20 players in Europe.
+Zouma has won 74.5 per cent of his duels this season in the league, which puts him among the top 20 players in Europe.
 That dominance marks him out as Thiago Silva's perfect partner.

 Furthermore, Zouma is showing the goal-scoring ability that both John Terry and Gary Cahill have provided in recent title-winning seasons.